PACs with big money launch negative, other ads as voters complete ballots in Seattle City Council primary

 The PACs collectively have reported spending more than $863,000 to support and oppose candidates, with all seven of the council’s district seats up for grabs.

-The Chamber’s PAC has spent the most by far — drawing on donations from businesses like Amazon — followed by a PAC associated with the Unite Here Local 8 hotel-workers union, Moms for Seattle and People for Seattle.
+The Chamber’s PAC, called Civic Alliance for a Sound Economy, has spent the most by far — drawing on donations from businesses like Amazon — followed by a PAC associated with the Unite Here Local 8 hotel-workers union, Moms for Seattle and People for Seattle.

 Endorsements by the Chamber’s PAC, People for Seattle and Moms for Seattle overlap in several races, while Local 8 is backing Andrew Lewis in District 7 with video ads.